-Trends in (Napa / Napa) Housing an d Rental As sistance A pplications
+Trends in Housing and Rental Assistance Applications (Napa / Napa LAFCO)

 2009 2010 2011 2012 Trend

 1,601 2,641 2,621 2,936 83.4%

 Parks and Recreation

 Napa provides a range of community park and recreational services directly through its Parks and Recreation Services Department (NPRSD).
 NPRSD services are primarily guided by objectives and standards codified in the Parks and Recreation Element of the Napa General Plan (1998) and most recently supplemented by the City's Park and Facilities Master Plan (2010).
 NPRSD is comprised of four distinct Divisions: Administration; Recreation; Parks; and Maintenance.
 The composition and principal duties of each division follows.